marcohenning/ue5-server-side-rewind/README.md

 * The character controlled by the players
 * Has a `UServerSideRewindComponent`, which is responsible for handling everything related to server-side rewind
+* Has a TMap `HitBoxes` containing all of the character's hitboxes used for server-side rewind
+* Each hitbox is a `UBoxComponent` attached to its respective bone on the character model in the constructor

 ## Version